bagisto/user-guide/docs/2.3.0/products/simple.md

 ![image](../../assets/2.3.0/images/simple-product/image.png)

 ### Customizable Item
+A customization item is a feature, component, or service that can be tailored to meet specific user needs, ensuring a personalized experience.
 There is the list of fields you need to provide under the Customizable Item section to allow product personalization in Bagisto:

-### Title
+**Title**

 Provide the title of the customization by which will be known in Product.

-### Type
-These options enhance flexibility, allowing customers to personalize their purchases easily.
+**Type**

+Customization options allow customers to personalize products based on their preferences.
+Different input types help businesses collect specific details from customers.
+Below is a detailed explanation of various customization types .

+1. **Text :** Allows users to enter a short text, such as a name or a short message.
+2. **Textarea :** Provides a larger text box where users can enter longer messages or   instructions.
+3. **Checkbox :** Allows customers to select multiple options from a list.
+4. **Radio :** Allows customers to select one option from multiple choices.
+5. **Select :** Provides a dropdown list with multiple choices but allows the selection of only one.
+6. **Multi-Select :** Similar to the select dropdown, but customers can select more than one option.
+7. **Date :** Allows customers to select a specific date.
+8. **DateTime :** Allows users to choose both a date and a time together.
+9. **Time :** Enables users to select only a time value.
+10. **File :** Allows users to upload an image, logo, or other files for customization.

 ![customization](../../assets/2.3.0/images/simple-product/customization.png)